OctoD/tiinvo/docs/modules/Arr.md

 ▸ **filter**<`A`\>(`a`, `p`): [`T`](Arr.md#t)<`A`\>

-Returns the elements of an array `a` that meet the condition specified in a predicate `p`.
+Returns the elements of an array `A` that meet the condition specified in a predicate `p`.

 ```ts
 import { Arr, Num } 'tiinvo';